gracenote/django-health-monitor/docs/usage.rst

         }

     At this point, we can see that:
         - On lines 6 and 7, we received a response for our post indicating that the score was changed to 2.
-(Recall that from our model definition, a heartrate between 81 and 100 results in a `score` of 2).
+(Recall that from our model definition, a 'heartrate' between 81 and 100 results in a `score` of 2).
-        - On lines 8 and 9, we can see the history of heart tests for `uid` 1.
+        - On lines 8 and 9, the history of 'heart' tests for `uid` 1 is now visible.
-        - On lines 10 and 11, we can see that there is now a `health` instance generated for `uid` 1.
+        - On lines 10 and 11, there is now a `health` instance generated for `uid` 1.
-        - On lines 12 and 13, we can see that the resulting `health` instance has `state` and `severity` entries for the group 'doctor' with `scores` of 2 for both.
+        - On lines 12 and 13, the resulting `health` instance has `state` and `severity` entries for the group 'doctor' with `scores` of 2 for both.
 (Recall that from our model definition, the 'heart' test belongs to the `group` 'doctor'.

     Now let's post a 'sleep' test result where 'hours' equals 8.0 for the same asset with `uid` of 1 and see what happens::